rethegreat/1on1/src/backend/django_src/README.md

 Assuming this is from a fresh install of Ubuntu 20.04.6 LTS onto VirtualBox.

-1. Ensure you have sudo access, open terminal and type what is below, then logout and login again
+1. Ensure you have sudo access, open terminal and type what is below, then restart
 ```
 su -
 usermod -aG sudo {your_username}